 Plan the journey carefully

 It’s worth planning your trip in advance to help you arrive safely at your destination.
 Let somebody else take over at the wheel as soon as you feel the first signs of tiredness while driving.
 If you start to feel tired when driving alone, it is vitally important that you take a break and have a power nap.
 Make sure that you eat well and drink enough on your journey.
+Remember to pack your credit card.
+You can find out why using a credit card whilst travelling abroad pays off in our article, “How does a credit card benefit me on my travels?
+Tips for stress-free travel abroad”.

 Keep the emergency number of your car insurance ready to hand